Quantifying Indirect Gender Discrimination on Collaborative Platforms: Methods

 \subsection{Identifying specializations}

-We applied principal component analysis to capture specialization activity.
-In both datasets we created field-specific count variables that measure how many times a user used the given programming language on GitHub (e.g.: C, Java, Python), and how many projects of a user was labelled by a given creative field (e.g.: photography, copy-writing).
-On both fields we used the 20 most popular popular programming languages or design fields, which appeared at least in 1000 projects.
-Figure \ref{fig:spec} shows the resulting specializations.
+We used principal component analysis to identify specializations of users.
+In both datasets, we created field-specific count variables that measure the frequency at which a user worked with a given programming language on GitHub (e.g.: C, Java, Python), or the number of projects where the user indicated a given creative field (e.g.: painting, photography, copy-writing).
+For both platforms, we used the 20 most popular programming languages or design fields of those that appeared in at least 1000 projects.
+On GitHub we identified 6 main specializations; 1) Frontend development, 2) Developers using Ruby for backend development, 3) Backend Development with high activity in Java, 4) Data Science, 5) iOS (iPhone Operating System) development, and 6) PHP project with Frontend focus.
+In Behance our principal component analysis yielded eight main factors: 1) Photography, 2) Graphic Design, 3) Branding, 4) Art Direction, 5) Digital Art, 6) Fashion Photography, 7) Fine Arts and 8) Web design- UX.
+(See SI Figure \ref{fig:spec} for bar charts showing the explained variance of each factor and the correlation matrices showing the 'importance' and the sign of the relationship between the language / design fields in the resulting specialization.)